-Figure 4.hS shows drainage patterns and the general direction of flows in the Alternative 3 (Option C) Corridor.
+Figure 4.hS and Figure 4.haS show drainage patterns and the general direction of flows in the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor, respectively.
 Additional information can be found in Section 8.e, Drainage and Erosion Control Report and Plan.